for-giobbe/MP25/practicals/refresher.md

-To cut the long story short, if can remember and use all comands listed subsequently, you can say you are a shell profesional!
+To cut the long story short, if can remember and use all comands listed subsequently, you can say you are a shell professional!

 ---

-### move around
+### move around!

 ```bash
 whoami # username